jyuill/proj-r-data-product/README.txt

-# proj-r-data-product
-Developing data products using R shiny etc
+Using R shiny server for interactive graphics etc

 Based on Coursera course: 'Developing Data Products'